MillerBrainObservatory/LBM-CaImAn-MATLAB/README.rst

         translatedFrames - A 3D array of translated image frames, same size and type as Y.

 See `notebooks/MC_Exploration` for a walkthrough on analyzing motion-corrected videos.

+Motion correction metrics are saved to your savepath.

 Segmentation and Deconvolution
 ------------------------------